zastrowm/bitbucket-issues-to-github/README.md

 ## Mapping Users

 The original author of an issue/comment/action is listed in each comment.
 By default the original author's display name is set as the author; for example if I had commented on an issue, it would show up as "Mackenzie Zastrow commented".
-If you instead want to map "Mackenzie Zastrow" to @zastrowm, you can use that using the `userMapping` dictionary.
+If you instead want to map "Mackenzie Zastrow" to @zastrowm", you can do that using the `userMapping` dictionary, after which, the text would show up as "@zastrowm commented".

 [linqpad]: https://www.linqpad.net/